 - Claim reserves the cash-flow projections relate to claim events having occurred before or at the valuation date whether the claims arising from these events have been reported or not (i.e. all incurred but not settled claims).
 The cash-flow projections comprise all future claim payments as well as claims administration expenses arising from these events.
 Historical experience was used to project the Ultimate Future Cost of claims by employing a number of actuarial approaches e.g. Claims Development Factor Method modelling, - Premium Reserves the cash-flow projections relate to claim events occurring after the valuation date and during the remaining in-force period (coverage period) of the policies held by the undertaking (recognised policies).
 The cash-flow projections comprise all future claim payments and claims administration expenses arising from these events, cash-flows arising from the ongoing administration of the in-force policies.
+The premium receivable within credit period is deducted from the best estimate calculation of the premium reserves.

-The time value of money is allowed by discounting using the risk-free yield curve for Euros (€) published by EIOPA.
+The time value of money is allowed by discounting using the risk-free yield curve for Euros (\in) published by EIOPA.